davidemms/OrthoFinder/README.md

 ###Standalone Binaries

-If you do not have access to a python 2.X version or haven't installed the python ete2 library you can use the standalone binaries in the bin directory instead e.g.:
+If you do not have access to a python 2.X version you can use the standalone binaries in the bin directory instead e.g.:

 **bin/orthofinder -f ExampleDataset -t 16**